 But Nash and Bangarra weren’t the only Australians represented in the exhibition.
 On display were several costumes from works by the Broome-based physical theatre company, Marrugeku, whose work often includes stilt-work and aerial choreography.
 Below are two sea eagle costumes designed by Alice Lau for Buru, Marrugeku’s 2011 work for children.

 To complete the Australian representation, a film by Fiona Foley was being screened in another room of the building.
 With the title Vexed it was made in 2013 and focused on the breakdown of traditional kinship structures as the result of what is referred to as the theft of Aboriginal women by white men at a certain stage in the history of Aboriginal/white relations in Australia.
 Unlike the Nash installation and the Marrugeku costumes, Foley’s film was strongly political and was accompanied by a text taken from Germaine Greer’s controversial essay On rage.
 In filmic terms Vexed was distinguished by a technique of overlaying footage upon footage to create trance-like sequences, which on the one hand were in contrast to the power of the message and on the other set up a surreal quality that strengthened the message.

 What a pleasure it was to see Australian artists represented in such an influential way in this show.

 Michelle Potter, 5 November 2013

 Update 7 November 2013:

 I was delighted to be contacted by a member of the Ecocentrix team with an image of the Jacob Nash installation.
-It is a more than difficult situation in which to photograph and the installation itself is a constantly changing one adding further difficulties, but the image below gives an idea of the mystery and magic of Nash’s work.
+It is a more than difficult situation in which to photograph and the installation itself is a constantly changing one adding further difficulties, but the image above gives an idea of the mystery and magic of Nash’s work.

 With thanks to Helen Gilbert.